masterdoors/kernel_trees/sources/cascade/README.rst

-Branch of the Zhou's Deep Forest (DF) 21 to work with Kernel Forests
+Branch of the Zhou's Deep Forest (DF) 21 to work with Kernel Forests.

 Differences:
 - We added a sliding window layer with pooling.